rooshenas/rooshenas.github.io/_pages/about.md

   - /about.html
 ---

-I am post-doctoral researcher working with Andrew McCallum at UMass Amherst.
+I am a post-doctoral researcher working with Andrew McCallum at UMass Amherst.
 I got my Ph.D. from University of Oregon working with Daniel Lowd.

 Currently, I am on the job market for academic positions as well as industrial research positions.